zzir/micro-examples/noproto/README.md

 ## Contents

-- main.go - is the main definition of the service, handler and client
+- main.go - is a micro greeter service
-- client - defines the client which specifies use of json
+- client - is a micro json client

 ## Prereqs